Kikobeats/whoops/README.md

 The native `Error` global object in JavaScript is broken.
 It is different depending of your browser of your environment.

-I feel that standard NodeJS are more powerful: this follow the same format.
+I feel that [standard NodeJS Errors](https://github.com/rvagg/node-errno) are more powerful: this follow the same format.
 For example, if you try to read a file that doesn't exist you have the follow error:

 ```js
 fs.readFile('filename', function(err, data) {